openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 will save the entire simulation as a binary file.
-It will allow you to exactly continue a simulation if the need arises (though whether the simulation is deterministic depends on platform and methods, see :ref:`platform-specific-properties-determinism`).
+It will allow you to exactly continue a simulation if the need arises (though whether the simulation is deterministic depends on platform and methods, see :numref:`platform-specific-properties-determinism`).
 There are important caveats to this approach, however.
 This binary can only be used to restart simulations on machines with the same hardware and the same OpenMM version as the one that saved it.
 Therefore, it should only be used when it's clear that won't be an